tox-dev/tox/doc/config.rst

 .. confval:: alwayscopy=True|False

     Set to ``True`` if you want virtualenv to always copy files rather than symlinking.

-    **default:** False, meaning that virtualenvs will
+    This is useful for situations where hardlinks don't work (e.g. running in VMS with Windows guests).

-    make use of symbolic links.
+    **default:** False, meaning that virtualenvs will make use of symbolic links.

 .. confval:: args_are_paths=BOOL